McDame Creek

 McDame Creek is a creek in Cassiar Land District of British Columbia, Canada.
-The creek flows southeast into Dease River and is south of Good Hope Lake.
+The creek flows southeast into the Dease River and is south of Good Hope Lake.
 The creek was discovered in 1874 by a prospector named Harry McDame.
 McDame Creek was mined for gold in the 19th century.
-A camp called Centreville contained cabins and stores and served as a trading centre for miners working on McDame Creek in the 19th century.
-In 1877 a 72 ounce solid gold nugget valued at $1,300 was found in McDame Creek.
-The solid gold nugget was found by a prospector named Al Freeman, it was the largest found in the province.
+A camp, called Centreville, contained cabins and stores and served as a trading centre for miners working on McDame Creek in the 19th century.
+In 1877, a 72-ounce (2.04-kg) solid gold nugget, valued at $1,300, was found in McDame Creek.
+The solid gold nugget was found by a prospector named Al Freeman.
 This nugget was found roughly where 1st N. Fork Creek flows into McDame Creek.
+This was the largest found in the province until the Atlin gold rush by 1899, where an 88 ounce nugget was found at Spruce Creek.

 The Christie Lead

-A gold miner named Christie discovered a lead of gold near McDame Creek in 1876.
+A gold miner named Christie, discovered a lead of gold near McDame Creek, in 1876.
 This gold lead became known as the "Christie Lead".
-The lead was a run of gold that was 30 meters wide and continuous for almost a 1.5 kilometers.
-The lead returned $2,000.00 to $6,000.00 weekly.
+The lead was a run of gold that was 30 meters wide and continuous for almost 1.5 kilometers.
+The lead returned $2,000 to $6,000 weekly.
 It was located between Snow Creek and 3rd North Fork Creek and ran parallel to McDame Creek.
-In 1877 the Christie Lead abruptly ran out.
+In 1877, the Christie Lead abruptly ran out.
 Many attempts were made to find where the lead may have continued along the creek.
 None of these attempts have been successful.
-Some believe the lost "Christie Lead" awaits rediscovery along McDame Creek.
+Some believe the lost "Christie Lead" awaits rediscovery along the McDame Creek.